Hedgehogs in Scotland

-Written by: Peter Bevis
+Written by: Dr. Peter Bevis

 Published: 31st August 2018

 Hedgehogs are holding on in urban settings, but are disappearing more rapidly than ever in the countryside, as hedgerows and field margins are lost to intensive farming.

-The loss of hedges and woodland across Britain, in the drive to create larger fields, has resulted in fewer nesting sites and less space for hedgehogs.
+The loss of hedges and woodland across Britain in the drive to create larger fields has resulted in fewer nesting sites and less space for hedgehogs.
 The large-scale use of pesticides has reduced the amount of food for them to eat.
 Hedgehogs are generalists, but rely mainly on invertebrates such as beetles in the countryside.